 They also want to feel reassured by a statement of how your brand is committed to quality and standard.
 This will make them feel their needs will always be put first.
 Finally, a commitment to being a quality employer will help attract good talent that would move your company forward.

 This just means adding a compassionate element to how your business operates and sharing it in your company profile.
-Do make it more than about just clients.
+Do make it about more than just clients.
 A company profile should set your business as a brand, and strong brands are more than just about selling.

 What it means is

 Concentrate less on making sales and more on making connections.
 If you are successful, the former will follow naturally.
-The later is a gift that keeps giving.
+The latter is a gift that keeps giving.
 It’s a little harder than it sounds, but when done correctly, the rewards are great.

 Here’s an example of how we did it.
 You can talk to us if you need any help with yours.